 Awards will be announced approximately four weeks following application deadlines.

-Please address questions about the fellowship to Gil Rubin (email@example.com).
+Please send applications and address questions about the fellowship to Gil Rubin (email@example.com).